 Theodore R. Mann (z”l)

 Ted practiced law in Philadelphia until his retirement in 2007.
-He argued before the United States Supreme Court and was widely published on legal, international and Jewish communal matters.
-He authored “If I Am Only For Myself…,” a 2012 memoir describing the American Jewish community’s pursuit of social justice from 1944 until today.
+He argued before the United States Supreme Court and has been widely published on legal, international, and Jewish communal matters.
+He authored “If I Am Only For Myself…,” a 2012 memoir describing the American Jewish community’s pursuit of social justice.